Apex-Turbine/dxplus-doc/src/dx+-version-history/known-issues.md

 ### Viewer Issues
 - **Y2 Axis Display Problem** - Y2 axis doesn't appear in plot options and changing values in ribbon doesn't work
-- **HDF5 Format Limitations** - DX+Viewer can only play back a limited number of plots at a time from APEX-H5 files before significant slowdown
+- **HDF5 Format Limitations** - DX+ Viewer can only play back a limited number of plots at a time from APEX-H5 files before significant slowdown
   - Apex still recommends SQLite format for performance reasons and direct compatibility with file viewing and post processing
 - **Campbell Plot Display Delay** - Delay in Campbell plot displaying graph in DX+ Offline/Viewer through SQLite file - plots may need to be maximized to update
 - **Time/History Plot Duration Issues** - SQLite Data Store (DX+ Viewer) - Time/History Plots durations run past their length